 Network for Planetary Youth Research

-The next international event around this topic will take place at the Nordic Youth Research Symposiums (NYRIS) 2024 – Youth in a Just and Fair World.
-The working group Planetary youth research and young people’s climate emotions is led by Sofia Laine and well distinguished eco-emotions researcher Panu Pihkala.
-Call for abstracts is open until 19th January, welcome!
+Nordic Youth Research Symposiums (NYRIS) 2024 – Youth in a Just and Fair World.
+The working group Planetary youth research and young people’s climate emotions was led by Sofia Laine and well distinguished eco-emotions researcher Panu Pihkala.
+There were three sessions and 14 presentations on this theme.

 sofia.laine@youthresearch.fi